An Explicit Derived Equivalence of Azumaya Algebras on K3 Surfaces via Koszul Duality: Moduli of Azumaya algebras

 We need one more result to proceed.
-Given a curve $S$ of genus $2$, there is a pencil of quadrics $\cal{X}$ in $\P^5$ such that $S$ is isomorphic to the Stein factorization of the family of planes in $\cal{X}$.
+Given a curve $S$ of genus $2$, there is a pencil of quadrics $\cal{X}$ in $\P^5$ such that $S$ is isomorphic to the Stein factorisation of the family of planes in $\cal{X}$.
 The base locus $U$ of $\cal{X}$ is a complete intersection of two quadrics.
-Given any point $u \in U$, and a quadric $Q$ in $\cal{X}$, $T_u(Q) \cap Q$is a cone over a quadric surface.
+Given any point $u \in U,$ and a quadric $Q$ in $\cal{X}$, the variety $T_u(Q) \cap Q$ is a cone over a quadric surface.
 So projecting away from $u$ we get a quadric surface bundle on $S$.
 The variety of lines in this quadric surface bundle is a conic bundle $P$ on $S$.
-Varying $u$ we get a conic bundle $\cal{P}$, on $U \times S$ which corresponds to an element in the Brauer group $\Br(U \times S) = H^2(U \times S, \O^{*})$.
-Since the Brauer group of a curve is trivial, this conic bundle lifts to a rank 2 vector bundle $\F$ on $U \times S$.
-New stead proves that $U$ is a moduli space of rank $2$ vector bundles on $S$ with odd degree and that $\F$ is a universal family \cite{Newstead}.
-Equivalently, this means that given two distinct points $p$ and $q$ in $U$, the corresponding conic bundles are not isomorphic.
+Varying $u$ we get a conic bundle $\cal{P}$ on $U \times S$.
+Since $U \times S$ has torsion free cohomology and $H^2(U\times S,\O)=0$ this conic bundle lifts to a universal family $\cal F$ of rank 2 vector bundles of odd degree on $S$ \cite{Newstead}.
+We summarise the construction and some results of~\cite{Newstead} in the following Theorem.